 A new option

 Starting this month we’ll be introducing backyard compostable cellophane for our small “re-pack” items like candies, nuts, trail mixes and seeds.
 When you’re done snacking, toss the bag into your backyard compost and they’ll break down with the rest of your vegetables.
-Because they are identical to our old poly bags, you can identify these items with this paper sticker.
+Because they are identical to our old poly bags, you can identify these items with this compostable sticker from Elevate Packaging.

 “These are by far the most cutting-edge eco-friendly bags in the Kootenays,” says Scott Chernenko from Inland Allcare.
 “These new bags are a true cellophane made from wood pulp.”
 Plant-based cellophane is not a new idea–it was the predominant film before the 1960’s when cellophane-style polypropylene was introduced and quickly adopted across the industry for its low cost to manufacture, durability and superior barrier.
 With more interest in green alternatives, the original cellophane technology is making a comeback and we are very pleased to offer it in our store.

 In the spring we had a stinky experiment going on in our warehouse.
 We took one of these cellophane bags and filled it with fresh vegetable scraps and sealed it into a bucket to keep our workspace separated from the smell!
 After two weeks the bag was soft, easy to poke a hole through, stinky, and mold was growing through the film — all signs that the bag will degrade in backyard piles.
 These bags are more porous than the plastic so they allow more airflow.
 This is a benefit for our kitchen items and is a drawback for our dry goods.
 Using these bags will keep us on our toes to make sure only the freshest product is on the shelves!